 In 2012-2013, he was the President of the Caribbean Studies Association (CSA) and continues to serve the CSA sharing his experience with its membership.
-Dr. St. Bernard is also a member of a number of other prestigious professional associations including the International Union for the Scientific Study of Population (IUSSP), International Sociological Association (ISA) and Population Association of America (PAA).
-Currently, he is the Chairperson of the SALISES Cluster on Population and Sustainable Development and continues to serve as an allied researcher in other SALISES Clusters including those on Youth Development and Sustainable Rural and Agricultural Development.
+Dr. St. Bernard is also a member of a number of other prestigious professional associations including the International Union for the Scientific Study of Population (IUSSP), International Sociological Association (ISA), Caribbean Association of Professional Statisticians (CAPS), and Population Association of America (PAA).
+Currently, he is the Chairperson of the SALISES Cluster on Population and Sustainable Development and continues to serve as an allied researcher in other SALISES Clusters including those on Youth Development, Social Policy, and Sustainable Rural and Agricultural Development.

-Having been primarily responsible for the establishment of the M.Sc in Development Statistics offered in the SALISES, Dr. St. Bernard continues to serve as the Coordinator of that programme.
-He teaches Research Methodology and Applied Social Statistics in SALISES and a number of other department across the St. Augustine Campus of The University of the West Indies.
-In addition to sitting on a number of doctoral examination committees, he has successfully supervised two doctoral candidates and more than 50 candidates who read for their Master's degrees.
-With respect to public service, he has served and continues to serve on a number of Cabinet-Appointed Committees and Technical Advisory Groups in Trinidad and Tobago.
+Having been primarily responsible for the establishment of the M.Sc. in Development Statistics offered in the SALISES, Dr. St. Bernard continues to serve as the Co-ordinator of that programme except during the academic year 2020/2021 when he was on sabbatical leave.
+He teaches Research Methodology and Applied Social Statistics in SALISES and a number of other department across the St. Augustine Campus of The University of the West

+Indies.
+In addition to sitting on a number of doctoral examination committees, he has successfully supervised three doctoral candidates and more than 100 candidates who read for their Master's degrees.
+With respect to public service, he has served and continues to serve on a number of Cabinet-Appointed Committees and Technical Advisory Groups in Trinidad and Tobago, including the National Task Force for the Establishment of the National Statistical Institute of Trinidad and Tobago.